 What data should be shared?

 The minimum data set is the data needed for independent verification of research results.
-With the basic policy, it’s up to the author to determine the minimum data set to be shared.
+With the basic data sharing policy, it’s up to the author to determine the minimum data set to be shared.
 Some authors might choose to share the full raw data, while others will select a manipulated sub-set of the data that underlies the analysis in the specific article to be published.

 What is a DOI, reserved DOI or persistent identifier?